Schedule of Events

 Add session to My Planner

 Tour the Nursing Skills Lab, which combines the atmosphere of a hospital environment with sophisticated learning technology.
-The lab is equipped with ten hospital beds, patient mannequins, and medical equipment, which mimic a real-life hospital setting and give nursing students hands-on learning opportunities.
+The lab is equipped with 10 hospital beds, patient mannequins, and medical equipment, which mimic a real-life hospital setting and give nursing students hands-on learning opportunities.

 Public Health Lab Facilities Tour